 Summary: Social Media Trends

-- Memes usage and mentions rose 26 percent from August 2019 to July 2020 and are expected to trend into 2021.
+- Memes usage and mentions rose 26% from August 2019 to July 2020 and are expected to continue trending.

 - Social media videos are on the rise.
 Alibaba and Instagram are among the platforms that have announced new measures to help brands boost revenue from videos.